 Notice that the HPA is scaling the number of Pods based on the CPU usage.
 When the CPU usage is above 20%, and the HPA adds more Pods.

-in the busy box Pod.
+Stop the load generation; do Ctrl+C in the busy box Pod.
 The HPA will scale down

 the number of Pods: